MIT-Mentors/autonomous-delivery-robot/README.md

 ### Setting up wiring pi
 Refer [this](http://wiringpi.com/download-and-install) for installation.
-After installation, we need to add a few lines to ~/.bashrc file
+After installation, we need to add a few lines to ~/.bashrc file.
+Open a terminal and execute
 ```
 echo "
 sudo usermod -a -G gpio user_name